 The question of the day is whether breeding a dog (in our case: Golden Retrievers) on back-to-back heat cycles is a good idea.
 We will show in this article that the answer is not the same in all cases and the correct answer is: Sometimes.

-We’ll start by saying two things up front:
+Let’s start by saying two things up front:

 - We are not veterinary medical professionals.
 We are caring breeders of healthy, happy Golden Retrievers that are also our pets.
 Terri has human medical background and we are both thoroughly researched with years of experience.